SyojirouHaraguchiJapan/Arduino_STM32-How-to-know-more-detail-when-Fault-occur./README.md

 ## 2. How to check these resisters contents
 We store them to BACKUP RAM and check after next reset/reboot.
 - Because, in fault processing, we can easy read these registers but hard to output via Serial, USB, I2C and SPI device directly.
-- let us save them into BACKUP RAM in RTC for after reset/reboot.
+- Let us save them into BACKUP RAM in RTC for after reset/reboot.
 - BACKUP RAM is built-in for allmost all STM32 device
 - And also occur time is important, save with too.